Buddy Guy: Career

 During his tenure with Chess, Guy recorded sessions with Junior Wells for Delmark Records under the pseudonym Friendly Chap in 1965 and 1966.
 In 1965, he participated in the European tour American Folk Blues Festival.

 He appeared onstage at the March 1969 "Supershow" in Staines, England, which also included Eric Clapton, Led Zeppelin, Jack Bruce, Stephen Stills, Buddy Miles, Glenn Campbell, Roland Kirk, Jon Hiseman, and the Misunderstood.
 In 1972, he established The Checkerboard Lounge, with partner L.C.
 Thurman.
+He left it in 1985 and reported in a 2024 interview that it never made money.

 Guy's career was revived during the blues revival of the late 1980s and early 1990s.
 His resurgence was sparked by Clapton's request that Guy be part of the "24 Nights" all-star blues guitar lineup at London's Royal Albert Hall.
 Guy subsequently signed with Silvertone Records and recorded his mainstream breakthrough album Damn Right, I've Got the Blues in 1991.

 Guy had a small role in the 2009 crime film In the Electric Mist as Sam "Hogman" Patin.

-As of 2019, Guy still performs at least 130 nights a year, including a month of shows each January at his Chicago blues club, Buddy Guy's Legends.
+Guy retired from touring in early 2024, with a final tour titled "Damn Right Farewell Tour."
+He still holds court at his club in Chicago, Buddy Guy's Legends, and gets onstage to sing and play on occasion.

+In June 2024, he headlined the Chicago Blues Festival as part of his "Buddy Guy Damn Right Farewell Tour."
+Guy appeared in a mid-credits cameo scene of Ryan Coogler's 2025 period horror film Sinners.

 Artistry and legacy

 Music style

-While Guy's music is often labelled Chicago blues, his style is unique and separate.
-His music can vary from the most traditional, deepest blues to a creative, unpredictable and radical gumbo of the blues, avant rock, soul and free jazz that changes with each performance.
+A performer of Chicago blues, Guy's musical style has frequently incorporated influences from other genres.